thefinitemonkey/android-popular-movies/README.md

 ## To Review

+* Clone this source code
+* Add your own API key to the strings.xml resource values file
-Clone this source code, then open in Android Studio and run in an Emulator with APK 26.
+* Open in Android Studio and run in an Emulator with APK 26.